merll/docker-map/docs/guide/containers/maps.rst

 set :attr:`~dockermap.map.config.ContainerConfiguration.image` to ``/ubuntu``.

 If the image is not set at all, by default an image with the same name as the container will be attempted to use.
-Where applicable, it is prefixed with :attr:`~dockermap.map.config.ContainerConfiguration.repository`.
+Where applicable, it is prefixed with the :attr:`~dockermap.map.container.ContainerMap.repository`.

+.. _instances:

 Instances
 """""""""